-I wrote last week about how Thorntons are helping clients who are looking to arrange their personal affairs, such as the drafting of a Will or Power of Attorney, during the current challenges created by Covid-19.
+The last 18 months have had many challenges and we have been very busy helping clients who are looking to arrange their personal affairs, such as the drafting of a Will or Power of Attorney, given the hurdles created by the Covid-19 restrictions.
 I have heard and read lots of stories recently of people who have tried to prepare a Will themselves so wanted to caution you against doing that.
-These are worrying times, but it is vitally important that you get the correct advice and assistance for your circumstances.
+These are worrying times and while things seem to be becoming less worrying, it is still vitally important that you get the correct advice and assistance for your circumstances.

 We all know how important it is to have a Will and keep it up-to-date.
-Equally, the majority of people don’t have a Will, sometimes because they wrongly think they don’t need one or often because it’s just not seen as the most pressing priority.
+But the majority of people don’t have a Will.
+Sometimes this is because they wrongly think they don’t need one or often because it’s just not seen as the most pressing priority.
 It sits low down on the ‘To Do List’ until something happens that prompts action.

 If you fall into that group, you are not alone and the key thing to remember is not to panic.
 It is vital that you get professional advice on the terms of a Will and have a properly qualified solicitor prepare the Will for you.
 It can be tempting to just download something from the internet or quickly draft something yourself, but this can be dangerous.